 What an interesting thought.
 I was dumbfounded that I’d never really considered it.

-I’m so focused on achieving that my mind is all goals.
+We’re often so focused on achieving that our minds are all goals.

-But really… that is where I’m living the vast majority of my life.
-And so are you.
+But really, that is where we’re living the majority of our lives.

 We live our lives in the in-between.

 The spaces in-between the accomplishments, the moments in-between the goals, the time in-between the checked-off tasks.
 If I think of my life like a line graph, my achievements, both large (like earning a graduate degree) and small (like finishing a workout) are the dots on the graph.
 But on any line graph, most of the space is taken up by the lines in-between the dots.